-1.4.2.1.
+- 1.4.2.1.
 Flights will be carried out between the hours of sunrise and sunset at the place of competition.
 These times may be extended by the International Jury, if required, to a maximum of 30 minutes either side of official sunrise and sunset, i.e. SR minus 30 minutes and SS plus 30 minutes.
-If the visibility deteriorates within the stated time limits the International Jury will decide upon the start and finish of the competition.

-1.4.2.2.
-Minima

-- a) The minimum height of the cloud base must be 50 metres above the maximum height determined for each competition flight.
+If the visibility deteriorates within the stated time limits the International Jury will decide upon the start and finish of the competition. - 1.4.2.2.
+Minima - a) The minimum height of the cloud base must be 50 metres above the maximum height determined for each competition flight.
 The minimum prevailing flight visibility, determined with reference to ground features from the midpoint of the contest area at the maximum height for the competition flight, must be 5 kilometres.
 The maximum permissible average wind speed at the surface is 12 m/sec.
 At 500 m the maximum permissible average headwind component is 12 m/sec.
 Maximum crosswind components, in relation to the main axis, are 6 m/sec at the surface and 8 m/sec at 500 m.
-Maximum tail wind component at the surface and 500 m is 3 m/sec.
-Competition flight will not take place in precipitation. - b) After an interruption for the wind exceeding the limit above, flying shall not be resumed until the wind speed has stabilized at or below the limits for 30 minutes.

-- c) The decision with regard to the into-wind direction of flight shall take into account the predominant direction of the actual winds.
-Flying at the start of each day, and each flight programme, shall commence into the most direct prevailing wind. - d) In circumstances where intermittent low cloud is passing through the Performance Zone, followed by clear patches of weather, the Contest Director in conjunction with both the International Jury and the Chief Judge, may waive the time limit for the completion of the programme, thus allowing a competitor to orbit if so desired, until the Zone is clear.

-1.4.2.3.
-Weather Information

-- a) The Contest Director must provide the competitors, the Chief Judge, the Board of Judges and the International Jury with half-hourly information on weather conditions and, at shorter intervals, on wind speed and direction at 500 m height if required due to meteorological developments. - b) The wind speed and direction must be measured on the site of the competition, or in the immediate vicinity (less than 5 nautical miles).
+Maximum tail wind component at the surface and 500 m is 3 m/sec. - b) After an interruption for the wind exceeding the limit above, flying shall not be resumed until the wind speed has stabilized at or below the limits for 30 minutes. - c) The decision with regard to the into-wind direction of flight shall take into account the predominant direction of the actual winds.
+Flying at the start of each day, and each flight programme, shall commence into the most direct prevailing wind. - d) In circumstances where intermittent low cloud is passing through the Performance Zone, followed by clear patches of weather, the Contest Director in conjunction with both the International Jury and the Chief Judge, may waive the time limit for the completion of the programme, thus allowing a competitor to orbit if so desired, until the Zone is clear. - 1.4.2.3.
+Weather Information - a) The Contest Director must provide the competitors, the Chief Judge, the Board of Judges and the International Jury with half-hourly information on weather conditions and, at shorter intervals, on wind speed and direction at 500 m height if required due to meteorological developments. - b) The wind speed and direction must be measured on the site of the competition, or in the immediate vicinity (less than 5 nautical miles).
 The wind speed and direction must be measured by a qualified weather station crew using the appropriate tools: radar or balloon ascent.
-Measurement of the wind speed and direction using an aircraft is not authorized. - c) The weather bulletin with information on wind speed and direction will be published on a board at the flight line for competitors upon decision by the Contest Director.
+Measurement of the wind speed and direction using an aircraft is not authorized.

+c) The weather bulletin with information on wind speed and direction will be published on a board at the flight line for competitors upon decision by the Contest Director.
 The bulletin must include the time of any change in wind speed and direction as well as the time of the bulletin's publication.
 The Team Managers are responsible for passing these data on to their teams.
 Under stable weather conditions adequately meeting the above conditions, half-hourly information is not required.
 The International Jury will decide upon the necessity of providing this information.